 Allison and Dinty have (between them) worked with writers who are d/Deaf, hearing-impaired, blind, visually-impaired, neuro-atypical and with physical disabilities.
 We want to work with you—let's discuss how to make it an excellent experience.

 Morning sessions focus on a specific element of writing craft.
-A prompt carries us into Writing In Company time, where writers can generate new writing, or choose to work on an existing project.
+A prompt carries us into Writing In Company time, where you decide whether to continue the new writing; incorporate it into your existing work; or focus on your current project.

 Bespoke Events for Your Group